 Introduction

 To institutionalize HTA mechanisms, it is important to design an institutional arrangement, build institutional capacity, evaluate the risks involved, and create a governance and operational structure.
-To design an institutional system, different HTA systems should be assessed, and the most appropriate system should be adapted based on the country-specific demands and needs.
-Suitable location is chosen, and right public authority is nominated for taking reimbursement decisions.
-All the key stakeholders are identified.
-Institutional system is developed by assessing the existing bottlenecks and competence needed with that available.
-Create an action plan to learn about assessment models and exercises, state of the appraisal agency, resolution of any conflicts during assessment and appraisal, learn about regional law, legal compliances, and responsibilities.
-Risk assessment is conducted by recognizing institutional bottlenecks like data quality and access, resource supply and aid.
+To design an institutional system, different HTA systems should be assessed, and the most appropriate system should be adopted based on country-specific demands and needs.
+A suitable location is chosen, and the right public authority is nominated to make reimbursement decisions.
+All key stakeholders are identified.
+The institutional system is developed by assessing existing bottlenecks and competences needed.
+An action plan is created to learn about assessment models and exercises, the state of the appraisal agency, the resolution of any conflicts during assessment and appraisal, regional law, legal compliances, and responsibilities.
+Risk assessment is conducted by recognizing institutional bottlenecks such as data quality and access, resource supply, and aid.
 A program should be drafted to overcome and quell any risks.
 An institutional structure needs to be created that encompasses all aspects (Bertram et al., 2021).

 6.1 Institutional and Governance Arrangements

 Institutional and legal frameworks are necessary for maintaining viable HTA mechanisms and systems.
 Governance structures establish institutional rules and regulations, which should be acknowledged and practiced.
-Governance is described as the procedure and structure by which HTA mechanisms are tailored.
-The foundation of good governance is based on the statutes of clarity, involvement of stakeholders and partners, logical and rational decision-making, accountability, and a steady equilibrium (Bertram et al., 2021).
+Governance is the set of procedures and structures that manage HTA mechanisms.
+The foundation of good governance is based on statutes of clarity, involvement of stakeholders and partners, logical and rational decision-making, accountability, and a steady equilibrium (Bertram et al., 2021).

 Benefits of Good Governance

 Effective governance has both intrinsic and extrinsic benefits.
-Intrinsic benefits to all stakeholders include participation of stakeholders in governance structures, a significant role in decision-making, questioning the rationale and relevance of specific policies.
-Extrinsically, a robust governance mechanism allows a healthy dialogue and exchange of views amongst all stakeholders on difference structures of governing principles.
+Intrinsic benefits for all stakeholders include the participation of stakeholders in governance structures, a significant role in decision-making, and questioning the rationale and relevance of specific policies.
+Extrinsically, a robust governance mechanism allows for a healthy dialogue and exchange of views between all stakeholders on different structures of governing principles.

 Designing an Institutional Arrangement

-Different countries have distinct HTA models to fulfill their needs and adapt to the country-specific institutional arrangements.
-Institutional arrangement is designed based on the three key points: (a) the execution of the appraisal process, (b) if assessment process is to be performed internally or by an external agency, (c) the scale of the HTA function to be determined when developing the structure of the model, complying to the legal jurisdiction.
-Most of the HTA entities are multi-disciplinary involving stakeholder groups like pharma industries, and patients.
-Some of the institutions perform only appraisal like in Switzerland, dossiers are provided by pharma representatives.
-In contrast, other agencies manage both assessment and appraisal functions like NICE in the United Kingdom, it directs other agencies for assessment and perform appraisal themselves.
-HTA agency can review assessments and international regulations and provide customized guidance for their use.
+Different countries have distinct HTA models to fulfill their needs and adapt to country-specific institutional arrangements.
+Institutional arrangements are designed based on three key points: (a) the execution of the appraisal process, (b) if the assessment process is to be performed internally or by an external agency, and (c) the scale of the HTA function to be determined when developing the structure of the model, complying with the legal jurisdiction.
+Most HTA entities are multidisciplinary, involving stakeholder groups, including pharma industries and patients.
+Some institutions only perform appraisals, as in Switzerland, where dossiers are provided by pharma representatives.
+In contrast, other agencies manage both assessment and appraisal functions, such as NICE in the United Kingdom, which directs other agencies for assessments and that also perform appraisals themselves.
+An HTA agency can review assessments and international regulations and provide customized guidance for their use.
 Thus, HTA institutions should take up the role of appraisal instead of performing assessments.
 In such a scenario, assessments can be partly or exclusively conducted by external agencies.
 Assigning assessments to external or contractual staff ensures efficient and timely completion of the task.
-Different considerations should be considered like budget and staff availability, appraisal of country specific HTA function.
-If there is an intention to establish HTA institution, the right organisation should be involved, and analysis should be conducted to identify the existing HTA mechanisms, and appropriate expertise.
-Public funding sources should be determined and authorities who should provide reimbursements should be identified complying with the national legal jurisdiction.
-Any necessary legal processes should be initiated, concerned authorities and stakeholders should be contacted to involve them in the process for designing HTA institutional framework (Bertram et al., 2021).
+Different considerations should be taken into account, such as budget and staff availability and appraisal of country-specific HTA functions.
+If there is an intention to establish an HTA institution, the right organization should be involved, and an analysis should be conducted to identify the existing HTA mechanisms and the appropriate expertise.
+Public funding sources should be determined and the authorities that should provide reimbursements should be identified in compliance with the national legal jurisdiction.
+Any necessary legal processes should be initiated and concerned authorities and stakeholders should be contacted to involve them in the process of designing the HTA institutional framework (Bertram et al., 2021).

 Developing Institutional Capacity